Tiwariji-07/wm-rn-storybook10/components/WmCarousel/docs/overview.md

 # Overview

-The Carousel component is an advanced UI element designed for displaying multiple content items in a horizontally scrollable, swipeable interface within mobile applications.
-This component is ideal for showcasing image galleries, product listings, onboarding screens, promotional banners, or any collection of related content that benefits from a slide-based presentation format.

-Built on the BaseProps foundation, the Carousel component provides a rich, interactive experience that allows users to navigate through content using touch gestures, automatic transitions, or manual controls.
-It's particularly effective for highlighting featured content, creating engaging user onboarding flows, or presenting visual content in a space-efficient manner while maintaining an intuitive and familiar user interaction pattern.
+The Carousel component is a flexible, responsive slider widget that allows you to display a series of images, content, or any other type of media in a rotating slideshow format.
+It supports both touch gestures and automatic animation, making it ideal for showcasing featured content, image galleries, or promotional materials in mobile applications.

+The Carousel supports two distinct modes: Static mode for predefined content slides, and Dynamic mode for data-driven content from arrays or datasets.
+It includes built-in navigation controls, indicators, and smooth animations to provide an engaging user experience.

 ## Features

-- **Dynamic Data Binding** - Supports dataset configuration for populating carousel content from data sources
-- **Multiple Display Types** - Configurable presentation modes to suit different content requirements
+- **Dual Mode Support**: Static carousel for fixed content and Dynamic carousel for data-driven slides
+- **Touch Gesture Support**: Swipe navigation with configurable gesture thresholds
-- **Smooth Animations** - Built-in animation system with customizable transition effects
+- **Automatic Animation**: Auto-play functionality with customizable intervals
-- **Auto-Play Functionality** - Automatic slide progression with configurable interval timing
-- **Interactive Controls** - Optional navigation controls for manual slide navigation
-- **Touch Gesture Support** - Native swipe and pan gestures for intuitive mobile interaction
-- **Custom Slide Rendering** - Flexible slide content customization through render functions
-- **Pagination Indicators** - Visual dot indicators with configurable maximum display count
-- **Unique Item Identification** - Key-based item tracking for optimal performance
-- **Flexible Content Support** - Accommodates various content types through children components
+- **Navigation Controls**: Configurable navigation arrows and dot indicators
+- **Skeleton Loading**: Built-in loading states for better UX
+- **Responsive Design**: Adaptive layout for different screen sizes
+- **Child Components**: Specialized carousel-content and carousel-template sub-components